Mundial (album): Background

+In January 2010, Daddy Yankee entered a new partnership between El Cartel Records and Sony Music.
+The singer described the move as a major step in his career and credited Sony’s infrastructure as a key reason behind the agreement.
+The project was introduced at a time of renewed industry recognition, as Billboard Latino honored him as the top-selling urban artist of the previous decade and several of his earlier albums received multi-platinum certifications.
 Mundial was officially released on April 27, 2010.

-However, it was distributed by Sony Music Latin unlike his last three albums that were released through Interscope and Universal Music Group.
+Unlike his last three albums, Mundial wasn't released through Interscope and Universal Music Group.
 For this reason, the tracks recorded with Luis Fonsi and Don Omar ("Desafio) weren't included on the official tracklist.
 However, those songs were leaked online.
 Also, on his birthday he released a new song "Intenso", but said that it was not going to be on the album.
 Furthermore, in April 2023, Yankee file a lawsuit against Universal Music Ground seeking US$10 million of dollars for damages due breach of contract, copyright infringement, unjust enrichment and unauthorized exploitation of his albums, stating that even thought the contract was expire, UMG still licensing and distributing his music, including his blockbuster album Barrio Fino (2004).

 Album title and release

 Title

 About the title of the album, he said: "Reflects my experiences lived in all promotional trips, in summary, Daddy Yankee Mundial is an album with a great musical variety where The Street joins The World."